oclif/oclif/README.md

 # 📌 Requirements

-Currently, Node 8+ is supported.
+As of version 2.0.0, Node 12+ is supported.
 We support the [LTS versions](https://nodejs.org/en/about/releases) of Node.
 You can add the [node](https://www.npmjs.com/package/node) package to your CLI to ensure users are running a specific version of Node.

 # 🏗 Usage